Towards Domain-Generalized Open-Vocabulary Object Detection: A Progressive Domain-invariant Cross-modal Alignment Method: Abstract

 \section{Abstract}

 Open-Vocabulary Object Detection (OVOD) has achieved remarkable success in generalizing to novel categories.
 However, this success often rests on the implicit assumption of domain stationarity.
-In this work, we provide a principled revisit of the OVOD paradigm, uncovering a fundamental vulnerability: the fragile coupling between visual manifolds and textual embeddings when distribution shifts occur.
-We first systematically formalize Domain-Generalized Open-Vocabulary Object Detection (DG-OVOD).
-Through empirical analysis, we demonstrate that visual shifts do not merely add noise; they cause a collapse of the latent cross-modal space where novel category visual signals detach from their semantic anchors.
-Motivated by these insights, we propose Progressive Domain-invariant Cross-modal Alignment (PICA).
-PICA departs from uniform training by introducing a multi-level ambiguity and signal strength curriculum.
-It builds adaptive pseudo-word prototypes, refined via sample confidence and visual consistency, to enforce invariant cross-domain modality alignment.
-Our findings suggest that OVOD's robustness to domain shifts is intrinsically linked to the stability of the latent cross-modal alignment space.
-Our work provides both a challenging benchmark and a new perspective on building truly generalizable open-vocabulary systems that extend beyond static laboratory conditions. \keywords{Domain generalization \and Open vocabulary object detection}
+In this work, we revisit the OVOD paradigm and study a key vulnerability: the fragile coupling between visual manifolds and textual embeddings under distribution shifts.
+We first formulate Domain-Generalized Open-Vocabulary Object Detection (DG-OVOD) as an evaluation protocol for open-vocabulary recognition under visual shifts.
+Through empirical analysis, we observe that visual shifts can destabilize the latent cross-modal space, causing novel-category visual signals to drift away from their semantic anchors.
+Motivated by these observations, we propose Progressive Domain-invariant Cross-modal Alignment (PICA).
+PICA departs from uniform training by introducing a multi-level curriculum based on ambiguity and signal strength.
+It constructs a quality-adjusted curriculum over pseudo-word prototypes, refined by sample reliability and visual consistency, to encourage more stable cross-domain modality alignment.
+Our findings suggest that OVOD robustness under domain shifts is closely linked to the stability of the latent cross-modal alignment space.
+Our work provides a DG-OVOD evaluation protocol and a practical perspective on building more generalizable open-vocabulary systems beyond static laboratory conditions.